Maerzs/E_edueval/README.md

 ## Supported Models

-EngEdueval has been tested with the following models (ranked by performance):
+EduEval has been tested with the following models (ranked by zero-shot performance):

 1. **Spark-X1** (81.1% average accuracy)
 2. **Qwen-plus** (77.7% average accuracy)